How to fit in (when your brain insists you don't belong)

 “When he was very depressed, he felt like his words would never reach the other person when he spoke, that they would just fall flat and lie limp on the floor.
 And he couldn’t actually communicate because the words would just be flapping there, gasping for air.”

-Or, as the great feelings sage of our time Allie Brosh puts it:
+Or, see how the great feelings sage of our time Allie Brosh puts it.

 Even when you’re not quite that deeply ensconced in your own private aquarium hell, you can still feel like you’re communicating through a glass wall.
 And after a while, that can get a little lonely.